Urma Sellinger: History

 In February 2011 Urma Sellinger announced that they will be working together with Matt Hyde again on their debutalbum.
-The band worked at Lunatic Studios in Gävle on the album.Matt Hyde - Architects and more bei Trashed Management Some workings on the album were recorded at Bro Studios in London.
-On April 16, 2011 Urma Sellinger was support act for Swedish metal band All Ends who played in Västeras at “Healing Through Music”.Healing Through Music: Goda Nyheter Entreavgift (Swedish) At the End of May the band and bassist Axel Vålvik parts way due to personal reasons.
+The band worked at Lunatic Studios in Gävle on the album.
+Some workings on the album were recorded at Bro Studios in London.
+On 16 April 2011 Urma Sellinger was support act for Swedish metal band All Ends who played in Västeras at “Healing Through Music”.
+At the end of May the band and bassist Axel Vålvik parted ways for personal reasons.
 In November the band announced that Eric's brother Anton Lindqvist will be their new bass player.
-Urma Sellinger played at Monsterstage in Gothenburg on June, 30.
-On August 5, 2011 the band shared stage with Embrace Elijah and Hollows in Jönköping.
+Urma Sellinger played at Monsterstage in Gothenburg on 30 June.
+On 5 August 2011 the band shared stage with Embrace Elijah and Hollows in Jönköping.
 Urma Sellinger published “Plastic Smile” on MySpace and Facebook.
 Urma Sellinger played at Pepp Fest at Haninge Kulturhus in Stockholm together with Intohimo, You Ate My Dog and Promise Divine.